Research Methods and Statistics in Psychology I – PSYC 510

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Each thread must be at least 100 words with at least one (1) scholarly citation in current APA format to support assertions and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to one (1) other classmate's thread using at least 100 words and incorporating at least two (2) scholarly citations in current APA format.
+Any sources cited must be published within the last five years and be from reputable sources.
 (CLO: A, C, D, F)

 Homework Assignments (8)

-Most assignments are SPSS-based and depend on information gained from the Reading & Study material in the assigned modules.
+Most assignments are SPSS-based and depend on information gained from the Learn section in the assigned module.
 (CLO: A, B, C, D, E, F)

-Each quiz will be open-book/open-notes, contain 40 multiple-choice questions, and have no time limit.
-Approximately 75% of the content on the exam will be from new material presented in the previous 2 modules: weeks; the remaining 25% is cumulative.
+Each quiz will be open-book/open-notes, contain 25-50 multiple-choice questions, and have no time limit.
+They may require use of a calculator but no use of SPSS will be required.
 (CLO: A, C, D, E, F)